 Pregnant and Unable to Walk!

-Stephanie was in the last 2 months of her pregnancy when all of the sudden she was unable to walk without excruciating pain!
+Stephanie was in the last 2 months of her pregnancy when all a the sudden she was unable to walk without excruciating pain.
 She was in her early 30's and SO FRUSTRATED!

 Stephanie had gotten through waking up every morning with nausea from the first trimester and was feeling really good in her second trimester.
 Now, in her third trimester, she had stabbing pain in the front of her pelvis with every step she took.
 Does this sound familiar?